 - The town is sleepy Monday through Wednesday, so don’t expect everything (or anything) to be open if you’re rolling through early in the week.

 - Most restaurants close between lunch and dinner, only serve breakfast until a certain time or on certain days, and some of the fancier restaurants might require a reservation if it’s a busy holiday weekend, so do your research before you go!

 - It’s hot in the summer.
 Dress for the weather, bring sunscreen, and water!

 Detour | What to do in nearby Los Alamos, California

 - Pismo Beach

-- Sensioro Paso: Field of Lights in Paso Robles (1.25 hour drive from Los Alamos)
+- Sensorio Paso: Field of Light in Paso Robles (1.25-hour drive from Los Alamos)